hund030/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 The `manual_private_link_service_connection` block supports the following:

-* `private_link_service_id` - (Optional) The resource id of private link service.
+* `private_link_service_id` - (Required) The resource id of private link service.

 * `group_ids` - (Optional) The ID(s) of the group(s) obtained from the remote resource that this private endpoint should connect to.

 * `request_message` - (Optional) A message passed to the owner of the remote resource with this connection request.
 Restricted to 140 chars.

-* `name` - (Optional) The name of the resource that is unique within a resource group.
+* `name` - (Required) The name of the resource that is unique within a resource group.
 This name can be used to access the resource.

-* `private_link_service_connection_status` - Indicates whether the connection has been Approved/Rejected/Removed by the owner of the service.
+* `status` - Indicates whether the connection has been Approved/Rejected/Removed by the owner of the service.

 ---

 The `private_link_service_connection` block supports the following:

-* `private_link_service_id` - (Optional) The resource id of private link service.
+* `private_link_service_id` - (Required) The resource id of private link service.

 * `group_ids` - (Optional) The ID(s) of the group(s) obtained from the remote resource that this private endpoint should connect to.

 * `request_message` - (Optional) A message passed to the owner of the remote resource with this connection request.
 Restricted to 140 chars.

-* `name` - (Optional) The name of the resource that is unique within a resource group.
+* `name` - (Required) The name of the resource that is unique within a resource group.
 This name can be used to access the resource.

-* `private_link_service_connection_status` - Indicates whether the connection has been Approved/Rejected/Removed by the owner of the service.
+* `status` - Indicates whether the connection has been Approved/Rejected/Removed by the owner of the service.

 ## Attributes Reference

 The following attributes are exported:

-* `network_interfaces_id` - Gets an array of references to the network interfaces created for this private endpoint.
+* `network_interfaces` - One or more `network_interface` block defined below.

+---

+The `network_interface` block contains the following:

+* `id` - Resource ID.